galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-EISTA/tutorial.md

 > >
 > > 1.
 It would replace each measured cell outline with a circle whose centre and radius are derived from the segmentation label.
 That is a useful simplification for fast plotting of very large sections, but it discards the real cell shape.
 Since this tutorial filters on `cell_area` and plots the segmentation directly, we keep the measured labels.
 > > 2.
 The panel includes negative controls: control probes, genomic controls, control codewords and unassigned codewords.
 With this switch set to `Yes`, only the 5,006 gene-expression features enter the expression matrix.
 The control counts are not lost, because they are also summarised per cell in `cells.parquet` and end up as columns in the observation table, where we can inspect them.
 > > 3.
 Because the morphology image is multi-channel and the Xenium Analyzer writes one OME-TIFF per channel.
-This run used cell segmentation staining, so there is a nuclear channel (`DAPI`) plus stains marking cell interiors and cell boundaries.
-The tool stacks them into one image element with named channels, which is why we can ask for the `DAPI` channel by name later.
+This run used the multimodal cell segmentation staining kit, so there is a nuclear channel plus stains marking cell interiors and cell boundaries.
+The tool stacks them into a single image element, and `segmentation_method` in the observation table records which stain produced each cell's boundary.
 > >
 > {: .solution}
 >
 {: .question}

 # Extract the expression table